anjali1153/Financial-Loan-Risk-EDA/README.md

 Project: Bank Loan Data EDA

-This repository contains an exploratory data analysis (EDA) of a bank loan dataset using a Jupyter Notebook (Bank_loan_data_EDA.ipynb).
+- This repository contains an exploratory data analysis (EDA) of a bank loan dataset using a Jupyter Notebook (Bank_loan_data_EDA.ipynb).
 The goal is to understand factors that influence loan approvals, clean and preprocess the data, visualize distributions and relationships, and highlight insights useful for downstream modeling.

-Table of contents
+# Table of contents

-Project Overview
+1. Project Overview

-Files in this repo
+2. Files in this repo

-How to run
+3. How to run

-Notebook structure & steps performed
+4. Notebook structure & steps performed

-Key analyses and visualizations
+5. Key analyses and visualizations

-Dependencies
+6. Dependencies

-Data dictionary (example)
+7. Data dictionary (example)

-HTML snippet — quick visual preview

-Recommendations & next steps
+8. Recommendations & next steps

-Author / Contact
+9. Author / Contact

-Project overview
+1. Project overview

 This EDA aims to: